Lab 1: Course Intro & the Very Basics

 On Working in Projects

 Projects allow you to create fully transferable bio data science projects, meaning that the root of the project will be where the .Rproj file is located.
 You can confirm this by entering getwd() in the console.
-This means that under no circumstance should ever not work in a project nor should ever use absolute paths.
+This means that under no circumstances should you ever not work within a project, nor should you ever use absolute paths.
 Every single path you state in your project must be relative to the project root.

 But why?
-Imagine you have create a project, where you have indeed used absolute paths.
+Imagine you have created a project, where you have indeed used absolute paths.
 Now you want to share that project with a colleague.
 Said colleague gets your project and tests the reproducibility by running the project end-to-end.
-But it completely fails because you have hardcoded your paths to be absolute, meaning that all files and project ressources locations points to locations on your laptop.
+But it completely fails because you have hardcoded your paths to be absolute, meaning that all file and project resource locations point to locations on your laptop.

-Projects are a must and allows you to create reproducible encapsulated bio data science projects.
-Note, the concept of reproducibility is absolute central to this course and must be considered in all aspect of the life cycle of a project!
+Projects are a must and allow you to create reproducible encapsulated bio data science projects.
+Note, the concept of reproducibility is absolutely central to this course and must be considered in all aspects of the life cycle of a project!

 Quarto

-While .R-scripts are a perfectly, there is another Skywalker:
+While .R-scripts are a perfectly valid way to write scripts, there is another Skywalker:

 • In the upper left corner, again, click the white paper with the round green plus, but this time select Quarto Document